saladbar15/bu-ds-munki-enroll/README.md

 ## Caveats

-Munki Enroll originally lacked error checking.
-Thanks to some generous code contributions, it now has some error checking.
-It worked fine without checking in my environment, but your mileage may vary.

-**It is required that the Munki client have a ClientIdentifier set before running the munki_enroll.sh script.** If you do not have a default ClientIdentifier/manifest specified, munki-enroll will fail to create your specific manifest.

-Your web server must have access to write to your Munki repository.
-I suggest combining SSL and Basic Authentication (you're doing this anyway, right?) on your Munki repository to help keep nefarious things out.
-To do this, edit the CURL command in munki_enroll.sh to include the following flag:
+When using Basic Authentication, edit the CURL command in munki_enroll.sh to include the following flag:

 	--user "USERNAME:PASSWORD"